Rea Irvin: Early career

-Born in San Francisco, he studied at the Mark Hopkins Art Institute for six months, started his career as an unpaid cartoonist for The San Francisco Examiner.
+Born in San Francisco, he studied for six months at the Mark Hopkins Art Institute (later named the San Francisco Art Institute), and then started his career as an unpaid cartoonist for The San Francisco Examiner.
+The Honolulu Advertiser was among the other newspaper art departments that he served in.
 He also contributed to the San Francisco Evening Post.
 He also worked as an itinerant actor (for both stage and screen), newspaper illustrator, and piano player.
 In 1906 he moved to the East Coast.
 In the 1910s he contributed many illustrations to both Red Book magazine and its sister publication, Green Book.

 Before World War I, Irvin contributed illustrations regularly to Life, and rose to the position of art editor.
 (Life the humorous weekly, and not to be confused with the more famous magazine of the same name published by Henry Luce).
 Irvin also contributed to Cosmopolitan when it was a serious literary publication.
 He illustrated Wallace Irwin's "Letters of a Japanese Schoolboy" in Life.
 He would later incorporate Japanese imagery in satirical kakemono for The New Yorker.

 He also created a series of humorous advertisements for Murad (turkish tobacco cigarettes).

 He also contributed the illustrations for "Snoot If You Must," by Lucius Beebe, a noted raconteur of New York's cafe society (1943, D. Appleton-Century).

 He was fired from his position as art editor at Life in 1924.